 - deep breathing exercises

-- low-impact aerobic activity, such as dancing, walking, and swimming
+- low impact aerobic activity, such as dancing, walking, and swimming

-A tight, painful jaw can be caused by a wide range of conditions, including bruxism, TMJ, and stress.
-A number of at-home solutions may be able to provide relief or prevent tightness and pain.
+A tight, painful jaw can be caused by a range of conditions, including bruxism, TMD, and stress.
+Some at-home solutions may provide relief or prevent tightness and pain.